 If the Force Routing filter is applied to source IP addresses, it may inadvertently block communication with the router itself.
-You can avoid this by preceding the Force Routing filter with a filter that matches the destination IP address of the Gateway itself.
+You can avoid this by preceding the Force Routing filter with a filter that matches the destination IP address of the NVG599 device itself.

-Assume a configured Custom Service/Hosted Application for an internal web server whose Global Port Range is 8080-8080.
-Also assume that we want to allow only one external subnet access to this internal server, 207.53.17.0/24.
+Assume a configured Custom Service/Hosted Application for an internal web server whose global port range is 8080-8080.
+Also assume that we want to allow only one external subnet access to this internal server: 207.53.17.0/24.
 And finally, assume that we want to disallow one IP address on that subnet, 207.53.17.9, from access to that same server (perhaps they were abusing the system in some way).
-The rules we need are:
+We would need the following rules:

-Input Rules:
+Input Rules

 Rule Order Action Source IP Destination IP Protocol Source Port Destination Port

 1 Drop 207.53.17.9 - TCP 8080

 2 Pass 207.53.17.0/24 - TCP 8080

 3 Drop - - TCP 8080